Canadian Armed Forces

-In 2024, Canada's military expenditure totalled approximately US$29.3 billion, or around 1.3 percent of the country's gross domestic product (GDP) — placing it 16th for military expenditure by country.
-The Canadian Armed Forces are a professional volunteer force that consists of approximately 68,000 active personnel and 27,000 reserve personnel, with a sub-component of approximately 5,000 Canadian Rangers.
+In 2026–2027, Canada's military expenditures are budgeted at approximately US$63 billion, or around 2.0 percent of the country's gross domestic product (GDP).
+Marking the first time in decades the country has spent 2.0% of GDP on its defence.The Canadian Armed Forces are a professional volunteer force that consists of approximately 100,000 personnel, split between approximately 68,000 active personnel and 32,000 reserve personnel, with a sub-component of approximately 5,000 Canadian Rangers.

 Canada's peacekeeping role during the 20th century has played a major role in its positive global image.
 Canada has long been reluctant to participate in military operations that are not sanctioned by the United Nations (UN), such as the Vietnam War or the 2003 invasion of Iraq.
-Since the 21st century, Canadian direct participation in UN peacekeeping efforts greatly declined, with its military participation reallocated to UN-sanctioned operations through the North Atlantic Treaty Organization (NATO).
+In the 21st century, Canadian direct participation in UN peacekeeping efforts has greatly declined, with its military participation reallocated to UN-sanctioned operations through the North Atlantic Treaty Organization (NATO).

 The CAF operates several other commands, including Canadian Forces Intelligence Command, Canadian Joint Operations Command, and Canadian Special Operations Forces Command.
 Personnel may belong to either the Regular Force or the Reserve Force, which has four sub-components: the Primary Reserve, Supplementary Reserve, Cadet Organizations Administration and Training Service, and the Canadian Rangers.